 My maternal grandparents came from a very small town that is in the mountains inside of a national park in Sicily, and it has a population of about 3,000 people.
 It sits at around 3,500 feet and is surrounded by 6,500-foot mountains, and it’s in the middle of nowhere.
 I still have cousins there that I go and visit, and the lifestyle there is just so gentle, and just a slow and beautiful lifestyle where everybody appreciates each other in a different way.
 My grandfather had to leave because he was poor, and he was also chasing his wife, my grandmother, who left there with her family, who all got visas.
 He stowed away on a boat to chase her down.
 But knowing him and having gone to that village and understanding this simple appreciation for life, I mean it doesn’t happen in America, people don’t operate like that here.
 There’s a whole different set of goals and motives.
 If you can find those moments in life where everything all of a sudden just reduces down to simplicity, and that to me, is what I find in growing tomatoes.
 Then you try to get your simple joy to increase exponentially, and you end up sleeping hard.

 WTS: How important are tomatoes to all of the connections in your life and creating the community you live and work in?

 JC: I just love it.
-And the pleasure of being able to bring produce from two blocks from my restaurant and provide it to people—there’s nothing like it.
-To be able to pick produce and put it on a plate two hours later is really rewarding.
-With all of the things happening with fuel and shipping, it feels good to just be able to not add to that.
-It’s been fun, and I’ve got a little bit of a cult following with my tomatoes.
+And the pleasure of being able to bring produce from two blocks from my restaurant and provide it to people, there’s nothing like it.
+To be able to pick produce and put it on a plate two hours later, it’s really rewarding.
+With all of things happening with fuel and shipping, it feels good to just be able to not add to that.
+It’s been fun and I’ve got a little bit of a cult following with my tomatoes.
 People come from all over the Bay Area to eat them.